GiX007/auto-suggest-offline/README.md

   - `extracted_data.zip` - Includes 100 replayed samples per operator (groupby, melt, pivot, merge) in the format expected by the system:
     - `data.csv` (or `left.csv` / `right.csv` for merge) - Input tables for the operator
     - `param.json` - Parameters used in the operator call
+  - `generated_data` - Contains combined data, operator sequences, and related statistics for training and evaluating next operator prediction models
+  - `test_data` - Contains unseen .csv tables and pre-split train/validation/test sets for join, groupby, and the final combined operator model

   **Note**: Due to GitHub file size limits, this dataset is not included in the repository.
 If you are interested in accessing it, feel free to contact me and I’ll share it via Google Drive.

-  - `test_data` - Contains unseen `.csv` tables used to verify whether a trained single-operator model (`groupby`, `melt`, `pivot`, `merge`) can correctly predict the appropriate operator parameters on new, unobserved inputs.
-It also contains intermediated .npz files with split test data
-  - `generated_sequences` - Contains artificially generated operator sequences used for next-operator prediction.
-Includes:
-     - `sequence_data.json` – Synthetic sequences formatted for both N-gram and RNN models
-     - `sequence_data_statistics.json` – Summary stats (count, length, frequency) over all generated sequences
-  - `generated_combined_data` - Contains data for the combined next-operator prediction model (MLP)
+We have only uploaded the examples and test ```.csv``` files.

 - `src/` – Core source code
   - `data/` – Scripts for notebook collection, processing, and replay